lucapasquale/botchini/README.md

 ### Discord

-Grab your bot's token from [https://discord.com/developers/applications](Discord Applications) on `Your application > Bot > Click to reveal token`
+Grab your bot's token from [Discord Applications](https://discord.com/developers/applications) on `Your application > Bot > Click to reveal token`

 ### Twitch commands